ljw1004/csharpspec/csharp/classes.md

 ```
 is valid, and the method shown hides `System.Object`'s `Finalize` method.

-For a discussion of the behavior when an exception is thrown from a destructor, see §16.3.
+For a discussion of the behavior when an exception is thrown from a destructor, see [How exceptions are handled](exceptions.md#how-exceptions-are-handled).

 ## Iterators

-A function member (§7.5) implemented using an iterator block (§8.2) is called an ***iterator***.
+A function member ([Function members](expressions.md#function-members)) implemented using an iterator block ([Blocks](statements.md#blocks)) is called an ***iterator***.

-An iterator block may be used as the body of a function member as long as the return type of the corresponding function member is one of the enumerator interfaces (§10.14.1) or one of the enumerable interfaces (§10.14.2).
+An iterator block may be used as the body of a function member as long as the return type of the corresponding function member is one of the enumerator interfaces ([Enumerator interfaces](classes.md#enumerator-interfaces)) or one of the enumerable interfaces ([Enumerable interfaces](classes.md#enumerable-interfaces)).
 It can occur as a *method_body*, *operator_body* or *accessor_body*, whereas events, instance constructors, static constructors and destructors cannot be implemented as iterators.

 When a function member is implemented using an iterator block, it is a compile-time error for the formal parameter list of the function member to specify any `ref` or `out` parameters.